juliomrqz/django-support-tickets/CONTRIBUTING.rst

 5. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox::

-    $ flake8 django_support_tickets tests
+    $ flake8 support_tickets tests
     $ python setup.py test
     $ tox

 To get flake8 and tox, just pip install them into your virtualenv.

 6. Commit your changes and push your branch to GitHub::